Farewell, My Lovely: Plot

 Marlowe examines some marijuana cigarettes he found on Marriott's body and discovers the card of a psychic, Jules Amthor.
 He makes an appointment to see him.
 On a hunch, he investigates Mrs. Florian's house and discovers that Marriott held a trust deed on it, meaning he could foreclose on her at will.
-Following up with Mrs Florian, she reveals she was once a servant for Marriott's family, and Marlowe suspects she was somehow blackmailing him.
-Marlowe visits Mrs Grayle, who finds him attractive and hires him, which he can use as an excuse to continue investigating the two murders.
+Following up with Mrs. Florian, she reveals she was once a servant for Marriott's family, and Marlowe suspects she was somehow blackmailing him.
+Marlowe visits Mrs. Grayle, who finds him attractive and hires him, which he can use as an excuse to continue investigating the two murders.
 They make a date to meet again at the club of a local hoodlum, Laird Brunette, near the spot where Marriott was killed.

 At Amthor's office, Marlowe probes him for his connection to Marriott and the drugs.
-Amthor calls in a pair of Bay City detectives out of their jurisdiction to arrest Marlowe, claiming Marlowe tried to blackmail him, but instead of taking him to jail, they knock him unconscious and lock him up in a private hospital run by Dr. Sonderborg, a drug dealer who keeps him docile with drug injections.
+Amthor summons a pair of Bay City detectives out of their jurisdiction to arrest Marlowe, claiming Marlowe tried to blackmail him.
+Instead of taking him to jail, the detectives knock Marlowe unconscious and lock him up in a private hospital run by Dr. Sonderborg, a drug dealer who keeps him docile with drug injections.
 Marlowe escapes, but on the way out, he sees Malloy in another room.
-He discusses the case with Randall, who is annoyed at his persistence in investigating the case.
-They suspect Marriott of blackmailing wealthy women, in league with Amthor, and return to Mrs Florian's, only to find her murdered, apparently shaken to death by Malloy.
+He discusses the case with Randall, who is annoyed at his persistence in investigating.
+They suspect Marriott of blackmailing wealthy women, in league with Amthor.
+They return to Mrs. Florian's home only to find her murdered, apparently shaken to death by Malloy.

-Because of the involvement of the Bay City cops whom Amthor called in, Marlowe visits the corrupt Bay City police chief, John Wax, who brushes him off until Marlowe mentions that he has been hired by Mrs Grayle.
-Marlowe is then told that Malloy may be hiding out on a gambling boat anchored beyond the three-mile limit and run by Brunette, who also controls the corrupt city government in Bay City.
+Because of the involvement of the Bay City cops whom Amthor called in, Marlowe visits the corrupt police chief, John Wax, who brushes him off until Marlowe mentions that he has been hired by Mrs. Grayle.
+Marlowe is then told that Malloy may be hiding out on a gambling boat anchored beyond the three-mile limit and run by Brunette, who also controls the corrupt Bay City government.
 Marlowe sneaks on board with the help of Red Norgaard, another honest cop fired by Bay City, and despite being caught by Brunette, persuades him to pass a message through his criminal network to Malloy.